-Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how the AMLT Network can help track and prevent it in the future.
+Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how the Coinfirm can help track and prevent it in the future.
 Today we conduct an investigation into the Fake Exchanges and SVPool.

 Big changes and conflicts are always a great opportunity for creative scammers to capitalize on.
 We can see this with pretty much every major hard fork happening to bigger cryptocurrencies – fake wallets, fake splitters, etc.

 Amidst the latest Bitcoin Cash “hash war” controversies many new entities have surfaced.
 That includes mining pools, wallets and dedicated payment applications.
 This, of course, has brought in many fake ones.

 One of the more notorious, yet very uninspired attempts at such phishing is a site posing as the new Bitcoin SV pool.
 By changing the domain name from “.com” to “.co” and cloning most of the assets, the scammers have created a pretty convincing copy.
 To add to the hype, they’ve also included a fake announcement about SVpool creating a decentralized exchange.

 Unfortunately, the whole illusion falls apart when we take a look at the fake site’s “business model”.
 Instead of stealing some unsuspecting miners’ hash power (which, to be fair, would be highly unlikely to succeed), the site acts as a cloud mining provider.
 The poorly designed “client area” of the site claims to offer hash power “packages” with different pricings that, ironically, come in BTC.

 The subscription option then leads us to a dashboard, where we’re asked to provide payment for our chosen program so that our mining can begin.